jdjohn215/mke-owner-networks/README.md

 This repository includes data and code for identifying networks of connected landlords in the City of Milwaukee.

-Visit to [https://www.mkepropertyownership.com/](https://www.mkepropertyownership.com/) to see it in action!
+Visit [https://www.mkepropertyownership.com/](https://www.mkepropertyownership.com/) to see it in action!

 ## data processing workflow